Real, Unbiased Jeunesse Review from an Ex-MLMer

 So no matter what kind of business it is, the odds are stacked against you.

 But if you wanna improve your odds, maybe it’s time to seek another income opportunity.

-One that won’t require you to buy overpriced products and annoy family and friends just to make a buck or two.
+One that won’t require you to annoy your friends just to make a buck or two.

 No recruiting, no selling products, no rah-rah meetings, no bullsh*t.